ibm-cloud-docs/assistant/deploy-slack.md

 1. Click **Slack**.

 1. Follow the instructions that are provided on the screen to complete the integration process.

+    Choose one or more of the following subscription events to support:

+    - `message.im`: The assistant responds when someone starts a direct message with the assistant.
+    - `app_mentions`: The assistant responds when someone mentions the assistant by name in a channel.

 If you want to follow along as someone else walks through the deployment steps, watch this video.